NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  to call the HashStore Public API with (since the order in which data and metadata is received by Metacat cannot be guaranteed, and this PID lives with the metadata body part).
 If a data "body part" were to arrive first, it would need to be stored as a temporary object until a PID is received.

-During this process, we also would have already calculated the default list of hashes (content identifiers).
-So storing the data object with its content identifier as its permanent address (and in its own directory) ensures the atomicity of this storage process and allows us to store files once and only once.
-There is no waiting period for a data object to be completely stored.
+ In this scenario where a temporary object awaits its final location, we also would have already calculated the default list of hashes (content identifiers).
+ So storing the data object with its content identifier as its permanent address (and in its own directory) ensures the atomicity of this storage process - there is no waiting period for a data object to be completely stored, or potentially lost in limbo indefinitely.
+It also allows us to store any data object once and only once.

  If we could guarantee the order of uploads to Metacat, then using the hash identifier generated from a PID would be appropriate.
 We have discussed this potential change